klatu201/aws-alb-oicd/README.md

 # aws-alb-oicd
-HttpHandler and OWIN middleware to support oidc auth for  .net web projects behind an AWS ALB
+IHttpModule and OWIN middleware to support oidc auth for .net web projects behind an AWS ALB